3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 **Step 1**: Make sure fastboot is set up on host computer.
 Android SDK “Tools only” for Linux can be downloaded [here](http://developer.android.com/sdk)

 - The Linux “Tools Only” SDK download does not come with fastboot, you will need to use the Android SDK Manager to install platform-tools.
 - To do this follow the “SDK Readme.txt” instructions included in your SDK “Tools Only” download.

-If you are still having trouble setting up fastboot, [click here](https://youtu.be/W_zlydVBftA) for a short tutorial video
+If you are still having trouble setting up fastboot, <a href="https://youtu.be/W_zlydVBftA" target="_blank">click here</a> for a short tutorial video

 **Step 2**: Connect host computer to DragonBoard™ 410c